MoonPoet/xaprb-src/content/blog/2017/best-fitness-activity-sleep-tracking-watch.md

     * 7 day battery
     * Fitness and HR tracking
     * Notifications are said to be hard to read
-    * Versus the Charge 2: it’s smaller and lacks stopwatch and manually tracking workouts
+    * Versus the Charge 2: it's smaller and lacks stopwatch and manually tracking workouts

 It's worth noting that the space is fast-moving.
 While I was biding my time, trying to decide what I wanted, at least three watch and wearable